 Which means you want to take a brand’s size into consideration.
 For example, sites like Amazon, ESPN.com and YouTube are given an edge over small brand results with similar page and domain authority.

-If you’ve been in the SEO game for a while you know that DA and PageRank can be VERY misleading metrics.
+If you’ve been in the SEO game for a while you know that link metrics can be VERY misleading.

-Sites with spammy link profiles may boast high DA and PageRank – but because they’re using spam links – they’re not going to stick on the first page over the long-term.
+Sites with spammy link profiles may boast high DA and PA – but because they’re using spam links – they’re not going to stick on the first page over the long-term.